BraviNoname/Bravi/BossDisplayFixes/README.md

 - The explosion heard during Narumi spell2 when she spawns her sun actually sounds like one now, like with Utsuho.

+- Recolored the top left name of each boss/midboss to have the color correspond to the season stage or main color of the character.

 TH16.5:

 - Fixes Okina's Nightmare Saturday spell background so that it appears the same way as in the Extra Stage of TH16.